Top 13 Different Types of Roofs With Pictures

 2. Bonnet Roof

-The bonnet roof is a double sloped roof with the lower slope at a lesser angle than the higher slope.
+The bonnet roof is a double sloped roof with a lower slope at a lesser angle than the higher slope.
 This is ideal for a home with a large open porch area.

 3. Butterfly Roof